eteubert/archivist-custom-archive-templates/readme.txt

 = Quick Start =

-The plugin assumes your podcasts are well categorized.
+The plugin assumes your articles are well categorized.
 To display the archive, use the shortcode anywhere in a page or article.

-	[podcast-archive-page category="podcast"]
+	[archivist category="kitten"]
-	[podcast-archive-page tag="podcast"]
+	[archivist tag="kitten"]

-Replace "podcast" with your category/tag.
+Replace "kitten" with your category/tag.
 Watch out, we need the slug here.
 That's the name without capital letters and spaces.

 = Specifics =

 You can specify a custom template to display the archive elements.
-Go to `Preferences > Podcast Archive` for plugin preferences.
+Go to `Preferences > Archivist` for plugin preferences.
 Use HTML and any of the following template placeholders.

 - `%TITLE%` - The post title.